-Our operating margins could decrease due to increased pricing pressure or other pressures.
+Our operating margins could decrease due to increased pricing pressure or other pressures, if we are unable to either achieve efficiencies in our operating expenses or grow revenues at a rate faster than expenses.

 Historically, we have been able to generate the operating margins that we do because of our disciplined, full-service operating model.
 However, we operate in a highly competitive environment, and, if we experience increased levels of competitive pricing pressure, our operating margins may decrease.
 In addition, we may adapt our operating model to achieve greater levels of growth or in response to investor demands.
 Such changes could result in lower operating margins.